macrisconstantine/five-bash-scripts/README.md

 - `Countdown.sh` is a script that accepts an integer argument (number input) from the console and counts down in seconds from that number.
 - `Fortune.sh` is a script that accepts a yes or no question as input and returns a random selection out of a few stored "fortune teller" responses.
 - `Questionnaire.sh` is a script that asks three questions, stores the user-input responses, and outputs a response based on those inputs.
-- finally, the five scrupts script tuns all the other scripts sequentially.
+- `Five.sh` is a script that runs all the other scripts sequentially.